jamesw343/PixMob_IR/README.md

 * If `new group id=0`, the command will be discarded and nothing changed in EEPROM.

-### IR Command: Set Post-Release Time
+### IR Command: Set Repeat Delay Time
-Set the LED post-release phase time.
-The corresponding value is also saved to EEPROM.
+Set the LED repeat delay phase time.
+The value is saved to the EEPROM at address 0x02.

 Flags: `type=3'b111`, `onstrt=1'b1`, `gsten=1'bX`